Skip to main content

 Power plug & outlet Type F

 It is not allowed to install type F sockets in Belgian properties, even though they are equally safe and 100% compatible with type C and type E plugs.
 You can, however, occasionally encounter type F wall outlets or extension cords in Belgian web shops that have e.g. Dutch or German owners.
 Also kitchen units, which are often manufactured elsewhere in the European Union, sometimes have several type F plug sockets built in.
-Strictly speaking, this is not in compliance with electrotechnical regulations.
+Strictly speaking, this is not in compliance with Belgian electrotechnical regulations.

-The economic reason for not allowing type F sockets in Belgium is probably to protect its own domestic receptacle manufacturers and to limit competition to French firms.
-Other European companies currently only sell the universal Continental European type F wall outlets and are not really interested in producing type E plug sockets as well.
+So why doesn’t Belgium allow the installation of type F sockets?
+The reason is probably economic.
+Belgium is probably shielding its own domestic receptacle manufacturers from international competition.
+Most European and international manufacturers often only sell the Continental European type F wall outlets and are not really interested in producing type E plug sockets as well.
 Allowing the installation of type F receptacles would significantly increase competition for Belgian manufacturers.

 Click here for a global map showing the spread of the different plug types used around the world.